 Fractures of the femur and tibia may be treated with rods that span the entire bone to allow simultaneous support and continued growth.
 Load sharing devices that protect the whole bone should be used.
 Plates should be avoided due to the propensity for creating stress risers and increasing the risk of peri-implant fracture.

-Basilar invagination must be treated with surgical decompression and fusion from occiput to either C2 or C3 to prevent neurologic compromise.
-Scoliosis in children with osteogenesis imperfecta cannot be treated with braces, as bracing relies on a 3-point bending and the bones are too fragile to allow that.
-Surgical fusion is usually performed when the curve progresses beyond 45 degrees, but may prove challenging due to the poor bone.
+Basilar invagination, if severe, may be treated with surgical decompression and fusion from the occiput to either C2 or C3.
+This is done to prevent neurologic compromise.
+Scoliosis in children with osteogenesis imperfecta cannot be well controlled with bracing, as the bones are simply too fragile to allow that.
+Surgical fusion is sometimes performed when the curve progresses beyond 45 degrees, but may prove challenging due to the poor bone quality.

 Life expectancy in osteogenesis imperfecta relates to the subtype of disease: Type II disease often results in perinatal death, whereas a normal lifespan can be expected in more mild Type I cases.
 Respiratory failure is the most common cause of death in patients with osteogenesis imperfecta.

 Outcomes following fracture are poorer compared to the general population.
-The fracture site cannot be expected to heal to the same strength as a fracture in an individual without osteogenesis imperfecta, due to the defects in type I collagen and the important role that type I collagen plays in fracture remodeling.
+The healing at the fracture site will not be as strong as fracture healing in an individual without osteogenesis imperfecta.
+This lack of strength is due to the defects in type I collagen and the important role that type I collagen plays in fracture remodeling.

 Although patients with osteogenesis imperfecta experience a much higher fracture burden than the general population, most patients with the condition lead normal lives, work normal jobs, and have families.
 In general, patients with osteogenesis imperfecta should be counseled on optimizing bone health; this includes avoidance of smoking, excessive alcohol intake, appropriate calcium and vitamin D intake, and avoidance of high-risk activities that would put them an increased risk of skeletal trauma.